Note: this page is still work in progress and more details will be filled in later.

 Quality of professors

 Professors come in variety of teaching styles and backgrounds.
 Their teaching effectiveness varies too.
 A school that have lots of awarding winner professors especially those related to teaching is a good indicator.
 Awards from industry and academic societies recognize the research contributions of professors.
 A school with an award winning professor is a big plus if they teach in an area you are interested in.
-A school’s website generally have profiles on professors .
+You will be learning from the best mind in the field.
+These professors may be doing cutting edge research and have numerous research ideas to move the field forward.
+In science and literature, the Nobel Prize is a high honor.
+For math, it’s the Fields Medal.
+For Computer Science the Turing Award is the highest distinction.
+The best A school’s website generally have profiles on professors .
 Another source of information on a school’s professors is the Rate My Professor site has professor and school ratings and anonymous reviews written by students.
 From the main site, enter the school name.
 Select the school profile.
 Once in the school main page, click on View All Professors.
 Once on the professors listing, use the Department combo box to select a department where you will taking classes to narrow down the list to relevant professors.
 Since these reviews are anonymous, not all the reviews are accurate.
 It helps to read more reviews, good and bad to get a general rating of a professor and also check that the number of reviews is large enough so the sample size is meaningful.

 Quality of students